Looking for a decent community platform?

 However, with Courses there are some limitations to consider:

-• No direct course completion certificates: Circle doesn’t offer course completion certificates directly.
-However, you can issue them using third-party services like Accredible through Zapier integration.
+- No direct course completion certificates: Circle doesn’t offer course completion certificates directly.
+However, you can use services like Accredible through Zapier integration.

 👉 By the time you are reading this blog post, there may be additional features that have been rolled out given their substantial funding.